A Walk in the Park: Reception

+Commercially, "A Walk in the Park" was successful in Japan.
 Released four months after the massive success of her first studio album Sweet 19 Blues, it became her fourth number one and million selling single.
-The single spent 7 weeks into the top 5 and 8 weeks in Top 10 totally.
-She performed the song at the Japan Cable Awards in December 1996 and at the Japan Gold Disc Awards in February 1997.
-A Walk in the Park was the 13th best selling single of the year 1997.
+The single spent seven weeks into the top five and eight weeks in top ten totally.
+"A Walk in the Park" sold 1,066,580 copies by the end of 1997, making it the 13th best-selling single of the year.
+According to Oricon Style, it ranks as her 5th best-selling single in the country.